p-deathstroke/marvel-api-react/README.md

-# Getting Started with Create React App
+# Getting Started with Marvel API React
+Created a project using marvel API, creating useEffects, useStates Hooks, Bootstrap, Material UI and pagination

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).